Relative risk - Number Needed to Treat

 In a prospective study cases are allocated to two groups and it is observed how many times the event of interest occurs.

-The program also calculates the Number Needed to Treat (NNT) with its 95% confidence interval.
+The program optionally also calculates the Number Needed to Treat (NNT) with its 95% confidence interval.

 This test is not performed on data in the spreadsheet, but on numbers you enter in a dialog box.

-In the dialog box enter the number of cases with a positive and negative outcome in the two groups.
-Next, click the Test button to calculate the relative risk and Number Needed to Treat (NNT).
+In the dialog box enter the number of cases with a positive (bad) and negative (good) outcome in the exposed and control groups.
+Next click the Test button to perform the test.

-In the example, there was a positive outcome in 18 cases and a negative outcome in 32 cases in a group given treatment regimen A. In a second group with treatment regimen B, 6 cases had a positive and 44 cases had a negative outcome.
+In the example, there was a positive outcome in 6 cases and a negative outcome in 44 cases in a group given treatment A. In a second group without treatment, 18 cases had a positive and 32 cases had a negative outcome.

 Number Needed to Treat (NNT)

-The number needed to treat (NNT) is the estimated number of patients who need to be treated with the new treatment rather than the standard treatment for one additional patient to benefit (Altman 1998).
+The number needed to treat (NNT) is the estimated number of patients who need to be treated with the new treatment rather than the standard treatment (or no treatment) for one additional patient to benefit (Altman 1998).

 A negative number for the number needed to treat has been called the number needed to harm.